 I loved my time in the Marines, even the tough times.
 Even when, as a sergeant, I had to make a decision I knew some wouldn't like.
-There was one time when I was in Central America with a reserve unit that I was still relatively new to.
-In this unit was a fellow sergeant, barley senior to me, who saw me as his number one competitor.
+There was one time when I was in Central America with a reserve unit that I had recently joined and in this unit was a fellow sergeant, barley senior to me, who saw me as his number one competitor.
 This guy was a real politician, always working to boost his popularity with the platoon by trying to make me look as if I was too hard on them.
 Don’t get me wrong, I was certainly tough, I was coming to this reserve unit from the active fleet and I knew it was my job as a Non-Commissioned Officer to keep the Marines disciplined and I took that job seriously.

 The lesson here is to always endeavor to be on the side of right because whenever the entire world falls apart around you and leaves you, you'll know that you can muster up the strength to stand a little longer because there is strength in righteousness and truth.
 You won't always be strong enough to hold the position but if the position is built on a foundation of truth and righteousness, it will help hold you up even when your getting hit.